Khost rebellion (1924–1925): Rise of Abd-al Karim (July–August 1924)

-Height of the rebellion and holy war (August–November 1924)
+Height of the rebellion and holy war (August 1924)

 No one with whom I have discussed the local situation, as it existed from the 2nd to the 27th August, considers that during that period there was anything to prevent 5,000 well armed tribesmen from sacking Kabul; in fact, my German colleague, whose nerve is beyond suspicion, put the required figure at 700!
 If Abdul Karim had pushed on immediately to Kabul after cutting up the Sar Nigahban regiment on August 4th, he would have met with no serious resistance, since the city was denuded of troops, while the civilian morale was deplorable.
 Men were hurried out to the Logar as soon as they could be equipped, and the strength of the garrison consequently varied from day to day, but it is believed to have frequently been below 500.
 Or if, as the Sheikhabad raid appeared to show was the case, Abdul Karim had decided to cut the main communications between Kabul and the rest of the country as a preliminary to an attack on the city, he would have had every chance of success.
 The event proved, however, that he had no plans, but was merely indulging in isolated raids which, though invariably successful, could not be decisive.